Health monitoring and preventive animal health care - milk

 - 2020-12-21

 2020-12-21, RequirementID 10449: Original version.
 New criterion according to Swedish animal welfare legislation regarding documentation and preventive animal health care.
 Require documentation of relevant parameters such as sickness, deaths and result of insemination as well as preventive measures for hoof health strongly connected with animal health.
-Suggested verifcation is certification on base level.
+Suggested verification is certification on base level.
 Swedish legislation or animal health programs from a pet association.